Kane on same level as Messi, Ronaldo and Neymar – Chiellini

 Chiellini said the England international deserved to be compared to Messi, Ronaldo and Neymar – widely regarded as the best three players in the world.

 "Kane is now among the elite players in the world.
-Over the last years, with the goals he has scored, he has been on the level of the best," the Juve defender said, via the Mirror, ahead of his side's meeting with Tottenham in the Champions League on Tuesday.
+Over the last years, with the goals he has scored, he has been on the level of the best," the Juve defender said ahead of his side's meeting with Tottenham in the Champions League on Tuesday.

 "Messi, Ronaldo, Neymar – Kane has been on that level.
 He is one of those players that is irreplaceable and I am sure that Tottenham will be doing all they can to make sure he stays."